 When we ask you to complete the DBS application form, you will need to provide 3 acceptable documents to prove your name, date of birth and address.
 UK students will need a document as evidence of their current permanent address (at point of application for the DBS), this could be a bank statement or driving licence.
 EU and overseas students will need a document showing their UK address (such as a UK bank account opening letter/statement).
 Please bring the necessary identification documents with you when you arrive at University as you will be asked to complete the DBS application form within the first few weeks of Semester 1.
-We will be unable to send your DBS application form to the DBS unless we have seen original identification documents.
-Most students provide a passport, driving licence, and bank statement but other documents are acceptable.
-You can find a list of examples of suitable documents here.
+We will not submit your DBS application form to the DBS unless we have seen original identification documents.
+Most students provide a passport, driving licence, and bank statement (this cannot be produced online but must have been posted to your permanent address or printed and stamped in a branch of the bank), other documents are acceptable.
+You can find the DBS list of suitable documents on their website.

-If you are unable to produce documents from route 1, please contact for advice.
+If you are unable to produce documents from route 1, please contact firstname.lastname@example.org for advice.

-If you already have an enhanced DBS check for adult and child workforce and are registered with the Update Service please contact.
+If you already have an enhanced DBS check for adult and child workforce and are registered with the Update Service please contact email@example.com.

 Students who have lived abroad

 If you have lived abroad for a period of six months or more, within the last five years, you will also be required to produce a criminal records check, or "certificate of good character" from those countries that you have lived in.
 Please make the applications for these checks now so that you will have them with you on arrival in Bath.
-Information about how to apply for an overseas criminal records check can be found here.
+Further information can be found on the DBS website about overseas criminal records checks and how to apply.

-There will be a DBS information session during Welcome Week on Friday 25 September where you will be given more information.
+There will be a DBS information session during Induction week on Friday 1st October where you will be given more information.